-We act as a single-source, turnkey solution for our customers' marine contracting needs.
+We prefer to act as a single-source, turnkey solution for our customers' marine contracting needs.
 We provide a broad range of heavy civil marine construction services, including dredging, repair and maintenance, and other specialty services.
-We operate as a single reporting segment, and many of our contracts encompass multiple services within a single project.
+In so doing, we operate as a single reporting segment, and many of our contracts encompass multiple services within a single project.
 Therefore, financial reporting by service is not useful for the reader when assessing our overall performance.